ppannuto/patpannuto.com/classes/2020/fall/cse141/index.md

 ## Syllabus

-This syllabus applies to Section A00, taught by [Prof. Pat Pannuto](https://patpannuto.com).
+This syllabus applies to Section A, taught by [Prof. Pat Pannuto](https://patpannuto.com).

 > ### DISCLAIMER
 >